-Sony on today, July 23 has announced its upcoming release of Sony IMX586 stacked CMOS image sensors that can feature 48 effective megapixels, which is the highest in the industry this far.
-The sensors have been able to achieve the ultra-compact pixel size of 0.8um which is a world-first.
+Sony today, July 23, announced its upcoming release of Sony IMX586 stacked CMOS image sensors that can feature 48 effective megapixels, which is the highest in the industry this far.
+The sensors have been able to achieve the ultra-compact pixel size of 0.8um, which is a world-first.

-This pixel size achievement lets the sensor to pack 48 MP on to a 0.8mm diagonal unit, enhancing photography on smartphone cameras.
-It is good enough to rival the high performance generated by the SLR cameras.
-High definition imaging using digital zoom on smartphones is possible due to the heightened pixel count.
+This pixel size achievement lets the sensor pack 48 MP onto a 0.8mm diagonal unit, enhancing photography on smartphone cameras.
+It is good enough to rival the high performance generated by SLR cameras.
+High-definition imaging using digital zoom on smartphones is possible due to the heightened pixel count.

 Quad Bayer color filter array is being used by Sony IMX586 sensors to support high sensitivity shooting, bringing adjacent 2×2 pixels in the same color.
 In the low-light environment, signals from these pixels are added, as the sensitivity level goes up to 1.6um pixels or 12 megapixels.
 Bright and low noise images can thus be taken even under low light.